 Casement Window

 Casement windows are a fantastic option for above-ground basements.
 Irrespective of the ground they are on, bathrooms also frequently use them.
-Such windows come in single-panel and double-panel configurations with left- or right-positioned hinges.
+They come in single-panel and double-panel configurations with left- or right-positioned hinges.

 They are opened by turning a basic crank, which allows the window to be pushed outward.
 When it comes to casement windows’ size, the height is frequently bigger than the width.

-The entire window opening outward makes these windows simple to distinguish.
-A convenient way to open the window from the side is provided by the crank handle that is present on many windows in this design.
-Casement windows are usually an excellent option if your basement needs an egress window.
+The entire frame opening outward makes these windows simple to distinguish.
+A convenient way to open the window from the side is provided by the crank handle that is present in many of these designs.
+Casement windows are usually an excellent option if your basement needs an egress escape.

-Out Swinging Casement Window: The most common type of casement window is an out-swinging casement window.
+Out Swinging Casement Window: The most common type of casement design is an out-swinging casement window.
 The side hinge allows the sashes to swing outwards.
-Compared to windows that open into the house, windows that open outward occupy less indoor space.
+Compared to those that open into the house, those that open outward occupy less indoor space.

-In Swinging Casement Window: In-swinging types of casement windows, in contrast to out-swinging windows, enable the sash to swing inwards via a side hinge.
+In Swinging Casement Window: In-swinging types of casement windows, in contrast to out-swinging designs, enable the sash to swing inwards via a side hinge.

-The sash will occupy more indoor space while the window is open, which is a drawback in most cases.
+The sash will occupy more indoor space while it is open, which is a drawback in most cases.
 But when there is not enough space for the sash to swing outward, this casement window would be the best option.

 Benefits of Casement Window: